Htet-Wai-Yan/Expense-Tracker/README.md

 - JS Module
 - Using the HTML form functionality inside the HTML table tag
 - Assign the click event to dynamically created HTML element

+Please see the live demo in this [link](https://htet-wai-yan.github.io/Expense-Tracker/)